epfl-ada/ada-2024-project-theundocumentedanalysts/README.md

 These datasets will be processed to handle memory management and enrichment tasks, such as merging genres with sentiment scores and managing network data.

+Here is the revised and more detailed version of your methods section reflecting the updates and additional content from the newly provided notebook:

+---

-## Methods
+### Methods

 1. **NLP and Sentiment Analysis**:
-   - We will conduct sentiment analysis on the `plot_summaries.txt` to identify emotional tones and sympathetic/antagonistic character traits.
-Using Python's `NLTK` and `TextBlob`, we will extract sentiment scores and categorize them according to genres and characters.
+   - **Text Tokenization**: Using `NLTK`, we will tokenize plot summaries for sentiment analysis, capturing character emotions and identifying sympathetic or complex antagonist traits.
+   - **Sentiment Categorization**: The focus will be on categorizing sentiments related to character arcs, identifying sympathetic villains, and linking sentiment trends to box office success or critical acclaim.

+2. **Data Manipulation and Integration**:
+   - **Data Handling**: We will utilize cleaned data from `character.metadata.tsv` and `plot_summaries.txt` files to extract relevant features like `movie_id`, `character_name`, and their respective attributes.
+   - **Character-Level Analysis**: The emphasis is on using `pandas` to isolate character-level data, which allows for the identification of prominent characters, leading roles, and antagonistic portrayals in plot summaries.

-2. **Network Analysis of Actor Constellations**:
+3. **Network Analysis of Actor Collaborations**:
-   - Using `NetworkX` and `Gephi`, we will build collaboration networks, identifying clusters where actor partnerships correlate with box office or critical success.
-Metrics such as betweenness and eigenvector centrality will highlight influential constellations.
+   - **Graph Construction**: Using `NetworkX`, we will build networks depicting collaborations among actors, identifying clusters and influential collaborations that correlate with box office performance.

-3. **Visualization**:
-   - Through `Matplotlib` and `Plotly`, we will create visual graphs for actor genre evolution and sympathetic villain portrayal.
-Time series plots will show trends in genres and sentiment tones over time.
+   - **Metrics for Influence**: Centrality measures, including betweenness and eigenvector centrality, will be used to highlight key actor constellations and their impact on movie success.

-4. **Revenue and Ratings Predictor**:
+4. **Machine Learning-Based Revenue and Ratings Predictor**:
-   - We will develop a machine-learning-based model that predicts a movie’s potential revenue and ratings based on the past work of its actors and director.
+   - **Predictive Modeling**: Using `XGBoost` and `sklearn`, we will build models that predict a movie’s box office revenue and ratings based on actor collaborations, genres, and plot sentiment features.
+   - **Feature Engineering**: The model will incorporate sentiment scores, actor collaboration networks, genre influence, and director history to create a holistic prediction approach.

+5. **Data Visualization**:
+   - **Visual Representation**: `Matplotlib` and `mplcursors` will be used to create interactive plots that display trends in actor collaborations, sentiment distributions over time, and other key metrics.

 ## Proposed Timeline - A revoir